-At March 31, 2016, the REIT's portfolio consisted of 29 properties, including the 26 Initial Properties and Toyota Woodland property (acquired on December 23, 2015), Porsche JLR Edmonton property (acquired on December 30, 2015) and the Audi Barrie property (acquired on January 14, 2016).
+At June 30, 2016, the REIT's portfolio consisted of 29 properties, including the 26 Initial Properties and the Toyota Woodland property (acquired on December 23, 2015), the Porsche JLR Edmonton property (acquired on December 30, 2015) and the Audi Barrie property (acquired on January 14, 2016).
 26 of the REIT's properties are exclusively occupied by the Dilawri Group for use as automotive dealerships or, in one case, an automotive repair facility.
-Two properties are jointly occupied by Dilawri and third parties for use as automotive dealerships and complementary retail uses.
+Two properties are jointly occupied by Dilawri and third parties for use as automotive dealerships and complementary retail uses and one property is leased to a third party for use as two automotive dealerships.
 28 properties are entirely leased to entities within the Dilawri Group, with the Dilawri Group subletting those portions of the properties that are occupied by third parties.
-At March 31, 2016, the Porsche JLR Edmonton property was the only property not leased to a member of the Dilawri Group.
+At June 30, 2016, the Porsche JLR Edmonton property was the only property not leased to a member of the Dilawri Group.
 Consequently, the Dilawri Group is the REIT's lead tenant and provides 94% of the REIT's rental income as of the date of this MD&A. As the REIT grows, management intends to continue to diversify the REIT's tenant base, but management expects that the Dilawri Group will provide a significant proportion of the REIT's rental revenue for the foreseeable future.

 Collectively, the REIT's properties contain 38 automotive dealership facilities and one automotive repair facility occupying 42 individual buildings as well as four ancillary retail buildings.
-The Dilawri Group is the sole occupant of 31 of the 38 automotive dealership facilities and the one automotive repair facility, with third-party automotive dealers occupying Porsche JLR Edmonton, Honda, Hyundai, Kia and Toyota dealerships at Dixie Auto Mall, located in Mississauga, Ontario and the Ford dealership at Markham Honda and Ford, located in Markham, Ontario.
+The Dilawri Group is the sole occupant of 31 of the 38 automotive dealership facilities and the one automotive repair facility, with third party automotive dealers occupying the Porsche JLR Edmonton property, and the Honda, Hyundai, Kia and Toyota dealerships at Dixie Auto Mall, located in Mississauga, Ontario and the Ford dealership at Markham Honda and Ford, located in Markham, Ontario.
 The four retail buildings are located on contiguous lots within the Dixie Auto Mall and are occupied by several national retail tenants including Cara Operations Limited (operating as Montana's Cookhouse and Kelsey's Restaurant) and Enterprise Rent-a-Car.